vEnhance/web.evanchen.cc/input/techsupport.md

 Second-hand, I've also heard a lot of good things about [Go](https://go.dev/) and [Rust](https://www.rust-lang.org/).

-Sidenote: HTML and LaTeX are
+Sidenote: HTML+CSS and LaTeX are
 [markup languages](https://stackoverflow.com/a/145179),
-and not programming languages in practice.
+and not programming languages in practice.[^pedant]
-CSS is not a programming language either for similar reasons.[^pedant]

 [^pedant]:
     Pedants may argue they are _technically_ Turing-complete